scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

  - Attribute Updates
  - Server side RPC

-**NOTE** Broker connection settings **ARE NOT** ThingsBoard server connection parameters.
-These settings are for an external MQTT broker, which ThingsBoard IoT Gateway collects data from and then sends them to ThingsBoard server.
-The Gateway takes ThingsBoard server connection settings from tb-gateway.yml file as was described before.
+**NOTE** Broker connection settings **ARE NOT** Pacificsoft server connection parameters.
+These settings are for an external MQTT broker, which Pacificsoft IoT Gateway collects data from and then sends them to Pacificsoft server.
+The Gateway takes Pacificsoft server connection settings from tb-gateway.yml file as was described before.

 Mapping described in detail in
 [**MQTT Extension Configuration Details**](/docs/iot-gateway/getting-started/#step-83-mqtt-extension-configuration-details) section